 - Internal beam.
 This form delivers radiation inside your body.
 It may be given by radioactive seeds placed into or near the tumor; a liquid or pill that you swallow; or through a vein (intravenous, or IV).

-Targeted therapy uses drugs to stops cancer from growing and spreading.
+Targeted therapy uses drugs to stop cancer from growing and spreading.
 It does this with less harm to normal cells than other treatments.

 Standard chemotherapy works by killing cancer cells and some normal cells.
 Targeted treatment zeroes in on specific targets (molecules) in cancer cells.
 These targets play a role in how cancer cells grow and survive.
 Using these targets, the drug disables the cancer cells so they cannot spread.